Can You Cancel a Debt Settlement Contract?

 Table of Contents

-There are several reasons you could decide to cancel a debt settlement contract after starting: you might receive a financial windfall, for instance, and discover that you can repay your debts as agreed.
-You could file bankruptcy, or you may find that you don't need to settle every one of your debts to reset your finances and get back on your feet.
+There are several reasons you might cancel a debt settlement contract after starting.
+You might receive a financial windfall, for instance, and discover that you can repay your debts as agreed.
+You could file bankruptcy.
+Or you may find that you don't need to settle every one of your debts to reset your finances and get back on your feet.

-A reputable debt relief company will let you out of your debt settlement contract.
+A reputable debt settlement company will let you out of your debt settlement contract.
 Here's how it works.

 Federal Law and Debt Relief Cancellation

-You might be surprised to learn that there's no federal law requiring debt settlement providers to let you out of your contract without penalty.
+There's no federal law requiring debt settlement providers to let you out of your contract without penalty.
 In other words, they don’t have to.
-This is one of the reasons it's important that you read and understand your agreement before signing or paying any money.
+This is one of the reasons to closely read your agreement before you sign it or pay any money.

-At Freedom Debt Relief, you can cancel your agreement at any time by notifying your Debt Consultant.
+The way Freedom Debt Relief works is that you can cancel your agreement any time by notifying your Debt Consultant.
 If you cancel, any balance in your settlement account is returned to you.

 Other reputable debt settlement companies may allow you to cancel your agreement any time prior to reaching a settlement, without fining or penalizing you.
-This will be stated in your contract, and your Debt Consultant can show you that provision and explain everything you need to know.
+This should be stated in your contract, and your Debt Consultant can show you that provision, and explain everything you need to know.

 How to Cancel a Debt Settlement Contract